forbee-dev/Wordpress/rt-slots-plugin/README.md

-# Raketech Slots Plugin
+# Rt Slots Plugin
-The Raketech Slots Plugin serves as an integration tool for consuming slots from SlotsLibrary within a WordPress website.
+The Rt Slots Plugin serves as an integration tool for consuming slots from SlotsLibrary within a WordPress website.
 It facilitates the retrieval of all available slots and providers for seamless integration.

 # Requirements
 - ACF Pro plugin installed